Archive for category Windows

 This was actually a security feature Microsoft added.
 Intranet and internet downloaded CHM files are blocked by default.
 There are a few ways to fix this, we'll start with the least preferred.

 This registry hack will enable CHM files to open remotely or locally.
-This is quick and painless but could lead to security risks, though I've never heard of anyone getting hacked or acquiring a virus from a CHM file.
+This is quick and painless but could lead to security risks, though I’ve never heard of anyone getting hacked or acquiring a virus from a CHM file.
 At any rate, use that registry hack at your own risk.
 To install it, simply download the .reg file, right-click it, and choose install.
+Azure cloud security tools can assist with protecting the data in your system.

 The next way is probably the easiest but it requires that all CHM files be downloaded to the local machine.
 This, to me, is not a problem.
 This will unblock all local CHM files and it's an obvious fix that just elluded me for some reason.
 When the CHM file is clicked a dialog box appears with a checkbox that says "Always ask before opening this file type".
 According to Microsoft, unchecking this box will unblock all the CHM files that are on the local machine.
 I've not tried this method, however.